 - a.
-Check the oil level of the tractor wet kit weekly, or after any leakage.
+Check the oil level of the tractor wet kit or hydraulic engine power hydraulic tank weekly, or after any leakage.
 See Table 4-1 for proper hydraulic oil.
-Check the hydraulic oil level with hydraulic cylinders in the retracted position and the hydraulic pump disengaged.
-Enough volume in tank (approximately 15 gallons) above hydraulic oil level must be available to accept extra oil from cylinders when retracted. - b.
+Check the hydraulic oil level with the undercarriage cylinder in the retracted position and the hydraulic pump disengaged. - b.
 Overfilling can cause hydraulic fluid overflow during operation. - c.
-Hydraulic system pressure relief valves should be set at 2500 psi. - d.
-Check hoses weekly for cracks or leaks.
-If a valve or line leaks, it should be replaced immediately.
+Hydraulic system pressure relief valves should be set at 2500 psi.